History of Piedmont University: 21st century

 One of the major feats of Cleere's time at Piedmont was expanding the college into a second campus.
 Piedmont College leased property in Athens, Georgia to start their new campus.
 Later the college purchased property from Prince Avenue Baptist Church.
 In 2007 the Athens campus started its first students for the four-year degree.

 A dark spot on Cleere's record were the false accusations against Richard Jewell for the Olympic Park bombing at Atlanta, in 1996.
 It was Cleere who first alerted the FBI that they should look at Jewell, a former security guard at Piedmont, after Cleere watched Jewell's CNN Interview.
 Jewell was later exonerated, and a lawsuit against Cleere and Piedmont College was settled out of court.

-The college Board of Trustees, which in March 2013 had named Dr. James Mellichamp interim president, voted May 4 to make the position permanent.
+The Board of Trustees, which in March 2013 had named Dr. James Mellichamp interim president, voted May 4 to make the position permanent.
 Mellichamp becomes the 13th president of Piedmont to serve during the 115-year history of the college, which has campuses in Demorest and Athens.
 He joined Piedmont in 1982 as a professor of music, a position he has held since that time.
 But he has also worn a number of hats at the college, including most recently serving as Provost, Vice President for Academic Affairs, and Dean of the School of Arts and Sciences.

-In 2019, Dr. Rick Austin, a tenured professor of Biology and mayor of Demorest, credibly accused Piedmont College president James Mellichamp of homosexually assaulting him.
-A year later, in 2020, Piedmont College retaliated by suing the city of Demorest - claiming that their water bills were unduly high - and demanding that Rick Austin forfeit his tenure and resign as mayor.
+In 2019, Piedmont College then president James Mellichamp was accused of sexual harassment by tenured professor Rick Austin, who was also the mayor of Demorest.
+However, the Equal Employment Opportunity Commission was unable to conclude that Austin's accusations stated any claim for violating law.
+Piedmont College sued the City of Demorest, demanding that Austin forfeit his tenured position and resign as mayor.
+Piedmont filed the lawsuit in December 2020.
+The university argued that the mayor and city council of Demorest violated its constitutional rights under the Equal Protection Clause of the 14th Amendment of the U.S. Constitution when the city instituted a rate hike in water and sewage fees targeted solely at the college beginning in 2019.
+On February 7, 2023, the city and Piedmont University settled the lawsuit in the university’s favor including a payment from Demorest to the university of $70,000 to cover disputed water and sewer fees.
+Austin had stepped down as mayor when his term ended in 2021, and both Mellichamp and Austin had left the university.

 In April 2021, Piedmont College changed its name to Piedmont University.